Andy Griffith: Dramatic role in A Face in the Crowd (1957)

 In 1957, Griffith made his film debut starring in the film A Face in the Crowd.
 He plays a "country boy" who is manipulative and power-hungry: a drifter who becomes a television host and uses his show as a gateway to political power.
 The film was directed by Elia Kazan and written by Budd Schulberg and co-stars Patricia Neal, Walter Matthau, Tony Franciosa, and Lee Remick (in her film debut).

 A 2005 DVD reissue of A Face in the Crowd includes a mini-documentary on the film, with comments from Schulberg and cast members Griffith, Franciosa, and Neal.
 In his interview, Griffith recalls Kazan prepping him to shoot his first scene with Remick's teenaged baton twirler, who captivates Griffith's character on a trip to Arkansas.
-Griffith also expresses his belief that the film was more popular in more recent decades than it was when originally released.
+Griffith also expresses his belief that the film is more popular in recent decades than it was when originally released.